AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 The dataset contains 1859 instances.
 Each instance has the following properties:

 * `context_utt` -- the context user utterance (the utterance preceding to the response to be generated, typically user's question the dialogue system wants to answer).
-Manual call transcription was used to obtain the contexts.
+Recorded calls to a live dialogue system and manual transcriptions were used to obtain the contexts.
 * `context_freq` -- frequency of the context utterance within our recorded calls (each distinct context is only included once per response type).
 * `context_parse` -- SLU parse of the transcribed context utterance.